Covariance Propagation and Stabilization for Tube-Based Stochastic MPC under Parametric and Additive Uncertainties: Exact covariance characterization

-The main result on the characterization of the deterministic covariance dynamics of the error is presented next. \begin{theorem} The dynamics of the error covariance related to system~(\ref{Eq:sys_dyn}) is given by the following equivalent expressions:
+\end{property} The following proposition provides the covariance dynamics of the error, which will be used to analyze covariance convergence and synthesis conditions. \begin{proposition} The dynamics of the error covariance related to system~(\ref{Eq:sys_dyn}) is given by the following equivalent expressions:

 and